apache/mynewt-site/docs/os/modules/split/split.md

         _loader_ram_end = .;
     } > RAM
 ```

 ### split image startup code

-The splt application needs separate startup code to intialize the split image before running main.
+The split application needs separate startup code to intialize the split image before running main.
 THe split image is specially linked so that _start and main are included individually for the loader and split app.

 The split app startup code must have the following.